mjsmyth/abiquo-wiki-examples/README.md

 * When you have checked your results, you can copy the pages to your documentation wiki

 ## Input files
 Developers provide a requests.log JSON file with query output from integration tests.
-The file used in this case has the following format.
+The file used in this case has the following content.

 | JSON element | Data type |
 | :---------------- |:--------- |